I built a minimal clone of Lusha's sales prospecting feature, and in this article you'll get to see exactly how I did that:

 - Node v18+

-- Basic knowledge of React.js & Next.js
+- Basic knowledge of React.js and Next.js

 - Basic knowledge of Tailwind CSS